 Origins of NESARA

 The NESARA of Dr. Barnard’s vision was a rather complex proposal that set out to level the economic playing field.
-The full bill can be viewed here.
+The full bill can be viewed Continue Reading.
 NESARA actually has a number of features that would appeal to today’s Libertarian and Tea Party movements.
 It sets out to eliminate the Federal Reserve Bank, eliminate the IRS, would introduce a new banking system run by congress, and would feature a “constitutional currency”, comprised of silver and gold coins as well as treasury credit notes.
 NESARA would introduce a flat sales tax of 14%.
 This would replace the income tax and would only apply to non-necessary items.
 Medical items, groceries etc would be exempt.
 The major claim of NESARA is that it would essentially eliminate personal debt by making compound interest illegal, reforming the loan structure and legality of certain types of loans, and even promoting debt cancellation in certain cases.
 It is this last element of NESARA that caught fire online.

 *It is important to note before proceeding that NESARA received limited notice in its original, intended form.
 It never received consideration in Congress.
 No one wanted to touch it.
 The NESARA.org website posted an update as of August 2013 that the bill continues to receive zero interest in Washington’s hallowed halls.
 Dr. Barnard died in 2005.